100% Genuine Medicines

 For further information, please refer to the patient information leaflet that is provided with your Qlaira pills, and is also available for download towards the bottom of this page.

 You can buy Qlaira online from HealthExpress with our safe and secure ordering process.
 We require you to complete a free confidential consultation, which will ensure that the Qlaira pill is suitable for you.
 Once a doctor has approved you to order Qlaira, you will be issued a prescription, which will then be dealt with by our pharmacy.
-Your order will be dispatched for quick and secure delivery via free next-day courier.
-If you live in London, you can receive your order today if you place it before 4.30pm.
+Your order will be dispatched for quick and secure delivery via free next day courier.

 Customer Service Online now: Monday to Friday 8.00am - 5.30pm

 All-inclusive service - No hidden fees